Duerocraft/Simple-Linux-Back-Up-Program/readme.md

 How it works

-- it will take automatic backup every 1 hour
+- it will take automatic backup every 30 minutes
 - you can use commands to take backup, load backup, check backup list

 How To Use